Skip to main content

 • Select 'AWS account' from the 'Trusted entity type' section.

-• Select 'Another AWS account' and enter Intruder's Account ID.
+• Select 'Another AWS account' and enter the Account ID from the Intruder platform.

 • Tick the checkbox to 'Require external ID' and enter the value you copied from our portal into the field.